surabhikhachar/EECS_738_Project_4/README.md

 ### Reinforcement Learning

 This project does not have any particular training data.
-The maze solver is a basic reinforcement learning problem to solve by creating a maze and using the algorithm designed to find a traversal matrix that avoids obstacles and opponents.
-The program trains by continuously starting at a random state in the designed maze.
-From each random state, the program tries to identify all the next states.
-From all next states, it also identifies all possible next states.
-The algorithm will continue this until it has reached the state that is the goal state.
+The optimal path traversal is a basic reinforcement learning problem to solve by creating a path and using the principles of Q Learning to update the Q matrix to maximize rewards.
+The algorith employs exploratoion and exploitation to try to find an optimal path.
+Once the training is complete, a "best path" can be found by taking optimal moves at each state from the values in the Q matrix.

 ## References